 Bottrop is a relatively small city and not a tourist destination, so logically, there are not so many options for hostels in Bottrop as most travelers stay for a few days.
 However, you still have a few Bottrop hostels with good German quality and moderate prices for German standards.
 One problem is that Bottrop hostels are not located in the city center or near the train station, but the city has very good public transportation and it will be easy for you to find a hostel in Bottrop.

-Written by local enthusiast for Bottrop hostels
+Written by Travel Expert Bottrop

 George Traveller